 You can search for a case by name by typing into the search bar.

-The file browser simply lists the diagram files in a particular folder.
+The file browser simply lists the diagram files in the Documents Folder a particular folder.
 When you first start up Family Diagram on a mac, it will ask you if you want to store your diagrams on iCloud Drive or on the local hard drive.
 If you choose iCloud Drive, your diagrams will be stored in the "Family Diagram" folder under "iCloud Drive" in the macOS Finder.
 If you choose to store diagrams on your local hard drive, it will default to listing the files in your macOS Documents folder.

 You can change the folder that the file browser uses to list your diagrams in the preferences.
 Click the File menu, and then Preferences to open the preferences dialog.
 There you will find an option to toggle between iCloud Drive if you are logged into iCloud and have iCloud drive enabled (most people do), and a folder on your local hard drive.
 If you choose to store diagrams on your local hard drive, you have the option to change the folder used to any folder on your computer.

 For simplicity, it is recommended that you store all of your diagrams in a single folder and that you set the file browser to use that folder.
+You can use the search bar at the top of the file browser to narrow the list and easily find one particular diagram.

 You also have the option to export diagrams as a JPEG with a white background, a PNG with a transparent background for including in presentations, or a PDF with a white background.

 You can also print diagrams to your local printer.
-If you don't like Family Diagram formats diagrams for printing, you can export the diagram as a JPEG and format it however you want.
+If you don't like Family Diagram formats diagrams for printing, you can export the diagram as a JPEG and then format it however you want.

 Family Diagram attempts to enforce a single standard set of symbols for all diagrams.
 The majority of the symbols have been taken from Michael Kerr's chapter Family Evaluation in his 1988 book of the same name.
 Any symbols not covered are derived from the thinking of Vedanā Media.